gabipetrovay/node-orientdb/Readme.md

-> **Warning** This package is no longer maintained and is not compatible with newer versions of OrientDB.
-You should use the official node.js driver for OrientDB [Oriento](https://github.com/codemix/oriento) which is based on this work.
+# NOTE: This package is no longer maintained and is not compatible with newer versions of OrientDB.
+You should use the [official node.js driver](https://github.com/orientechnologies/orientjs) which is based on this work.

 Introduction
 ========